• Skip to primary navigation

 • As a special gift to my readers, I've teamed up with BESTI to give you guys 10% off!
 Simply enter the code "CRAVEABLE" at checkout.

-• Important: I've learned from experience that after one or two tortillas, the parchment paper tends to crease.
+• Important: I've learned from experience that the parchment paper tends to crease after one or two tortillas.
 If the parchment has a crease, the tortillas will have a crease - which may cause them to break.
-So keep an eye on your parchment, and if it's creased, grab a new piece!
+So keep an eye on your parchment; if it's creased, grab a new piece!

-• Should I add oil to the pan?
-No, I don't recommend oil or the tortillas may turn out greasy.
+• Do not add oil to the pan; they may turn out greasy!
 Because of this, you need to use a non-stick pan.
 I use a super-slick cast iron skillet, but a pancake griddle or a traditional non-stick pan will work well too.

 Nutrition